 Paul Clemence is a photo artist who creates art that highlights Architecture’s most intangible and elusive qualities through a refined visual sense and an observant eye.
 His work expresses personal perceptions of the built landscape in all its forms and scales, such as buildings, cities, and interiors.
-He is one of the jury members of the current Architecture Photography Competition of the Architecture Magazine Arch20.

 Paul Clemence: Zaha Hadid Aquatic Center London